caedm/wall-ink-server/readme.md

     1. Save the ```token.json``` file you got from the step above to ```wall-ink-server/image_gen/web/google/client_secret.json```
 1. (optional) Edit the image key in ```compressImage.cpp```; don't forget to also edit the key in the Arduino sketch if you do this!
 1. (optional) Follow the instructions under the **Integrating with other scheduling systems** header to create a plugin to integrate with your own calendaring system, if there isn't already one
-1. (recommended) You'll probably want to change the website that the QR codes point to.
-This is found in image.cpp.
 1. Follow the steps below to build the project

 # Build